 - A spoon or eyedropper

-I also recommend placing a layer of newspaper beneath your worksite to protect the floor from spills.
+I recommend placing a layer of newspaper beneath your work site to protect the floor from spills.
 If you use your tablet as a backdrop, make sure you cover it in a protective case!

 Focus your camera on an area directly in front of the lens and switch on Live View Mode.

 Live View Mode will enable you to watch what is happening on the glass without hunching over too much.
 Using Live View Mode will also reduce camera shake.

 Use manual mode and an aperture around f/2.5 to make sure that you only focus on the oil circles and not on the backdrop object.
 Setting the ISO to 100 or 200 should be fine for your bubble macro photography.
 The shutter speed will depend on the lighting conditions.

 Once you are all set up, its time for the fun part!
 Grab your water, oil and your rag or paper towel and have them close at hand.

 Fill your glass dish with water first.
 Make sure to use enough water; otherwise, the glass texture of the dish will also appear in your photo.

 Use your eyedropper or spoon and apply a small amount of oil onto the water surface, beneath your camera lens.
 Feel free to use olive oil, sunflower oil, or any vegetable oil.
 Only add a few drops and see how the oil and water combination functions.
 You can always add more oil, but you cannot take it out.

 If you find the oil droplets too big, add some dish soap and mix it well.
 The oil bubbles will get smaller and more vibrant.